powerlink/Rest-API/README.md

 page_number | the page of result | start at: 1
 fields | which fields to show on result | for all field: * query | the query you want search | ((idnumber  = 1234) AND (idnumber  = 5678))
-sort_by | chose field to sort by | accountname/idnumber/telephone1
+sort_by | Select field to sort by | accountname/idnumber/telephone1
-sort_type | chose type to sort | desc/asc
+sort_type | Select type to sort | desc/asc

 Type of query: